 \section{Preliminaries and Background}

-Throughout this work, we will assume that all relevant functions are differentiable.
+Throughout this work, we assume that all relevant functions are differentiable.
 The results all hold with sub-differentiable functions as well, but we restrict to differentiability for notational simplicity.
 In the remainder of this section, we provide sufficient background on various topics in order to give a fully-featured but succinct description of \fad.
-We do not attempt to give a complete overview of the relevant topics, and give references as needed for the interested reader to learn more.
+We do not attempt to give a complete overview of topics, and give references as needed.